-Born and raised in Wichita, Kansas, Piper Prolago is a rising junior at the University of Tulsa where she studies art history and anthropology.
-At TU, she is part of the Global Scholars and Honors programs, as well as a violist in the University Symphony Orchestra and section editor for the student newspaper, The Collegian.
-Through her work with the Greenwood Art Project commemorating the 1921 Tulsa Race Massacre, at the Oklahoma City Office of Arts & Cultural Affairs on a project to recontextualize the city’s Land Run memorial to include Indigenous perspectives, and as a research assistant at the Center for Health and Arts Measurements Practices, Piper has studied the intersections between public art projects and community involvement.
-After graduating, Piper plans to pursue a graduate degree in art history specializing in Middle Eastern and North African art, with which she hopes to continue to study the relationship between public art, collective memory, and community identity.
+Born and raised in Wichita, Kansas, Piper Prolago studies art history and anthropology at the University of Tulsa.
+At TU, she is part of the Global Scholars and Honors programs, as well as a violist in the University Symphony Orchestra and editor-in-chief for the student newspaper, The Collegian.
+Through her work with the Greenwood Art Project commemorating the 1921 Tulsa Race Massacre, at the Oklahoma City Office of Arts & Cultural Affairs on a project to recontextualize the city’s Land Run memorial to include Indigenous perspectives, and as a research fellow at the Oklahoma Center for the Humanities, Piper has engaged with public art and its potential to uplift previously undertold and excluded narratives of history.
+After graduating, Piper plans to pursue a graduate degree in art history where she hopes to continue to study the relationship between public art, collective memory, and community identity.

 More from Piper Prolago

 Reproductive Health Vending Machines in Tulsa

 As her Action Project, Piper researched and pitched a program to install reproductive health vending machines in on the campus of the University of Tulsa.

 John Lewis Fellows from 2020 created The Just Justice Podcast, a podcast about idea and practice of intergenerational justice.